-Estonia implements policy actions in five out of the six policy areas of the MOVING framework, with no policy area achieving higher than a moderate assessment.
-Three areas received this assessment: initiatives that promote physical activity in schools, community, and recreation (M), physical activity opportunities in the workplace and training (O), and increasing physical activity through public communication which builds behaviour change skills (N).
+Estonia implements policy actions in 5 out of the 6 policy areas of the MOVING framework, with no policy area achieving higher than a moderate assessment.
+Three areas received this assessment: initiatives that promote physical activity in schools, community and recreation (M), physical activity opportunities in the workplace and training (O), and increasing physical activity through public communication which builds behaviour change skills (N).

 Weaknesses in national government action were identified throughout the policy areas, but particularly in financial incentives to promote physical activity (M), physical activity in the workplace (O), walking and cycling infrastructure (V), in addition to public awareness campaigns and physical activity guidelines (N).
 Gaps were highlighted in physical activity outside of school hours and community initiatives (M).